Majesty: The Fantasy Kingdom Sim: Units

 Units in Majesty are autonomous, a feature usually associated with construction and management simulation games.
 They act according to their internal priorities and cannot be given commands, only influenced by offering money for slaying a particularly troublesome monster or exploring an area of the map.
 Even then their cooperation is not guaranteed.
 Their preferences depend on their character class: for example, a paladin is much more likely to attack a dangerous monster than a rogue and will often choose to raid monster lairs, while rogues will steal and elves will perform at inns.
 Rogues will be the first to make an attempt at the rewards, followed soon after by elves or dwarves.

 Heroes are the player's main fighting force.
 Borrowing from RPG conventions, heroes have individual experience points, experience levels, ability scores and inventories.
-Their names and monikers are randomly generated from class-specific pools, resulting in such names as Sir Calindor Broadedge for warriors, Vandon of Ten Troll Dell for rangers, and Argoth, Master of the Arcane for wizards (and Teylanoll the Soothing for healers.)
+Their names and monikers are randomly picked from class-specific pools, resulting in such names as Sir Calindor Broadedge for warriors, Skeev Neverspend for rogues, and Rulathal, Master of the Arcane for wizards (and Teylanoll the Soothing for healers.)

 Henchmen are non-hero units that dwell in the player's palace and guard posts.
 They are automatically replaced when they die, numbered instead of named, and nonetheless essential to maintaining the realm.
 Peasants construct and repair buildings.
 Tax collectors collect gold to finance the realm.
 Guards provide a measure of defense.
 In addition, trade posts regularly spawn caravans to travel to a marketplace, where they deliver gold based on the distance they traveled.
-The Northern Expansion places a sewer main break, a destructible beachhead of the evil underground ratmen, once too many henchmen die; in the base game, having Peasant #35 succumb and be replaced by Peasant #36 only highlights their disposability.
+The Northern Expansion places a sewer main break, a destructible beachhead of the evil underground ratmen, on the map once too many henchmen die; in the base game, having Peasant #35 succumb and be replaced by Peasant #36 only highlights their disposability.

 Creature dens, ruined keeps, and other dungeon crawls are implemented as buildings that spawn monsters, and instead of being delved are attacked until they collapse.
 Some monsters are scripted or arrive by other means, ensuring that the heroes never run out of fights for good.
 Experience is awarded with every attack and in some cases for class-specific acts, such as uncovering parts of the map or healing others.
 Heroes automatically learn any spells and other abilities of their class at specific levels, except wizards, who are not only slow, extremely fragile, and expensive, but require the player to pay for a library for studying some of their more useful spells.
 On the other hand, a wizard who manages to make it to high levels is very powerful (and fragile.)
 Parties are not implemented, but a few classes have preferences to follow and support others, and most ways heroes gain gold are split between all in the vicinity without attempting to determine if they've teamed up.